Amsterdam Airport Schiphol - NL Host Nation

 12.7 Parking

-12.7.1 Additional security measures for parking in front of the Terminal
+12.7.1 Additional security measures for parking in front of the terminal

-• The driver of the CD vehicle must complete the ‘Known Transporter’ e-learning module.
-The e-learning module must be renewed every 2.5 years.
-One will be informed with instructions by the Badge Center of Schiphol 10 weeks prior to the expiry of the e-learning module.
+• The driver of the CD vehicle must complete the Known Transporter e-learning module.
+The e-learning module must be retaken every 2.5 years.
+Schiphol’s Badge Center will send instructions 10 weeks prior to the expiry date of the e-learning module.

-Only if all of the above conditions are met, access will (continue to) be granted to the Dienstenbaan.
-For questions regarding the additional security measures for parking in front of the Terminal, please contact Schiphol Security via bekendtransporteur@schiphol.nl Public parking is also available next to Departure Hall 3 (see schiphol parking)
+Only if all of the above conditions are met will access to the Service Lane be (or continue to be) granted.
+For questions regarding the additional security measures for parking in front of the terminal, please contact Schiphol Security at bekendtransporteur@schiphol.nl.